LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 When there’s no connectivity, the “fill in form” link will be disabled and greyed out.

-### Configuration for the form invitation, alerts and error message texts (located in the [string localization keys(https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-string-localization-localization-keys.html)):
+### Configuration for the form invitation, alerts and error message texts located in the [string localization keys](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-string-localization-localization-keys.html):

 | ATTRIBUTE NAMESTRING | LOCALIZATION |
 |-------------|-----------|